magnusnordlander/smart-lcc/README.md

 Based on the protocol dissection I'm doing in [magnusnordlander/lelit-bianca-protocol](https://github.com/magnusnordlander/lelit-bianca-protocol).

+## Status

+Consider this project pre-alpha.
+There is a revision A PCB, of which I plan to make a revision B. The firmware has been function tested with an actual machine, but it still needs parameter tweaking to actually be able to control water temperatures in a meaningful way.
+The UI has a long way to go.
+An alpha release, which is functional, but not particularly polished will probably happen during the summer of 2021.
+Expect a rev B board and a beta release some time during fall/winter.

+Also, considering this plugs in to an expensive machine it bears to mention: Anything you do with this, you do at your own risk.
+Components have been fried already during the course of this project.
+This is not the stage to get on board with this project if you aren't willing to deal with possibly having to buy spare parts for and repair your machine.

 ## Project goals

 Create a smart replacement for the "LCC" PID module used in the Lelit Bianca with open source hardware and software.